ThiagoHSAl/desafio_ros2_verlab_2025.1/README.md

-This repository contains a simulation developed for the **Challenge for participation in the Mobile Robotics Research Project - VeRLab 2025.1**.
-The goal of the challenge was to create a simulation of the **Scout Mini**, a mobile robot from **AgileX**, equipped with either a **LiDAR sensor** or an **RGB camera**.
+This repository contains a simulation developed for the **Challenge for participation in the Mobile Robotics Research Project - VeRLab 2025.1** 🤖.
+The goal of the challenge was to create a simulation of the **Scout Mini**, a mobile robot from **AgileX**, equipped with either a **LiDAR sensor** or an **RGB camera** 📷.

-In this implementation, both sensors were added to the Scout Mini.
-Additionally, a room with walls and a table was created to provide a better visualization of the sensors’ functionality in **RViz**.
+In this implementation, both sensors were added to the Scout Mini 🔧.
+Additionally, a room with walls and a table was created 🏠 to simulate the VeRLab and provide a better visualization of the sensors’ functionality in **RViz** 🔍.

-To facilitate interaction with the simulation, the **teleop_twist_keyboard** was configured, allowing manual control of the robot.
+To facilitate interaction with the simulation, the **teleop_twist_keyboard** was configured, allowing manual control of the robot 🎮.

-The package was developed to operate with **ROS 2 Jazzy**, using the **Gazebo Harmonic** simulator on **Ubuntu 24.04**.
-Below, you will find all the necessary instructions to run the simulation.
+The package was developed to operate with **ROS 2 Jazzy**, using the **Gazebo Harmonic** simulator on **Ubuntu 24.04** 🖥️.
+Below, you will find all the necessary instructions to run the simulation ⬇️.

 ### Usage for the Scout Mini (ROS2 Jazzy + Ubuntu 24.04 + Gazebo Harmonic)
 The following steps assume you're using Ubuntu 24.04